 Let’s all come together for an evening of stories, crafts, conversation, and food.
-We start by breaking bread together with a catered meal.
+We start by breaking bread together with a catered meal (The cost for the catered meal is $5.00 each and $15.00 for a family of three or more, age 3 and under are free).
 Then, adults and children will work together, moving through stations where they will be transported back in time to Bethlehem to celebrate the birth of Jesus.

 It has been some years since that special night, and the miracle baby has gone on to do some truly incredible things: bringing a little girl back to life, feeding thousands with a few loaves of bread and some fish, and even overcoming death.
 The citizens of Bethlehem can’t stop talking about Jesus and his incredible life on earth.
 Families of all ages will be amazed at the authentic, multi-sensory experiences they’ll find in this “village.”

 Our hope is that people of all ages will come together and experience the excitement, hope, and joy of the upcoming Advent and Christmas season.
 Please contact Christy to RSVP for the catered meal.

 I cannot contain my excitement!
 For the first time in my 15 years at FPC I have a group interested in going to the Montreat College Conference, in beautiful Montreat, NC.
 Pastor Stephen and I will accompany twelve college age young adults (FPC Youth alumni 2016-2019).
 We have secured housing (which was a feat considering they are expecting 1,200 young adults) at a beautiful private home above Montreat Conference Center.
 This is what Montreat has to say about this year’s college conference…..